What Is Apple Cider Vinegar?

 Apple cider vinegar for hair, skin, and weight loss are some of the health benefits of this remedy.
-One of the most talked about benefit is weight loss (yes ACV may help with weight loss).
+One of the most talked about benefits is weight loss (yes apple cider vinegar (ACV) may help with weight loss).
 The theory behind ACV assisting with weight loss may be attributed to the vinegar being able to turn on certain genes that are involved in breaking down fat.
 ACV can also be useful for helping with diabetes and blood sugar control.
 The anti-glycemic effect of apple cider vinegar has been shown to block some of the digestion of starches.
 The reduction of starch intake in return will reduce the amount of blood sugar raised in the body.
 For hair and skin, apple cider vinegar can help balance the pH levels of the scalp and skin.
 Balance is the number 1 key to having healthy skin and hair.
-Our skin has a protective acid mantle layer pH level that is similar to the pH level found in apple cider vinegar.
+Our skin has a protective acid mantle layer pH level that’s like the pH level found in apple cider vinegar.
 Having a balanced pH level can help reduce skin blemishes (if used as a toner) and can help promote hair growth (if used as a rinse).

 Apple Cider Vinegar Hair Rinse

 If you are looking to use apple cider vinegar as a hair rinse, here is a quick recipe and guide to make your very own rinse at home!

-Distilled Water: Distilled is best to mix because it is free of any additives
+- Distilled Water: Distilled is best to mix because it’s free of any additives

 - Bottle: Any empty drinking bottle or even the bottle the apple cider vinegar comes in can be used